ibm-cloud-docs/vpc/bare_metal_server_create.md

 | Network interfaces | By default the bare metal server is created with a single primary network interface.
 You can click the pencil icon to edit the details of the network interface.
 For example, the subnet or security group that's associated with the interface.
 To include extra secondary network interfaces, click **New interface**.  \n - For x86 architecture, you can create and assign up to eight PCI network interfaces and up to 20 PCI + VLAN network interfaces for each server.
 For more information about advanced networking configurations, see [Managing network interfaces for a bare metal server](/docs/vpc?topic=vpc-managing-nic-for-bare-metal-servers).  \n - For s390x architecture, you can attach up to two network interfaces based on the profile that you choose.
 For more information, see [Managing network interfaces for a bare metal server](/docs/vpc?topic=vpc-managing-nic-for-bare-metal-servers). |
 {: caption="Table 1.
 Bare metal server provisioning selections" caption-side="bottom"}

-   s390x Bare Metal Servers for VPC is available for customers with special approval to preview this service in the Washington DC (us-east), Toronto (ca-tor), and São Paulo (br-sao) regions.
+   s390x Bare Metal Servers for VPC is available for customers with special approval to preview this service in the Washington DC (us-east), London (eu-gb), Toronto (ca-tor), and São Paulo (br-sao) regions.
    {: preview}

 For x86 architecture-based bare metal servers, the DHCP response for all interfaces (PCI or VLAN) includes a gateway.
 So, if you create multiple interfaces on different subnets, consider a static IP configuration or use separate network namespaces to handle the different gateways.